MarcosMMarques/TIC-TAC-TOE-GAME/README.md

 # TIC-TAC-TOE GAME :video_game:
-<p>TIC-TAC-TOE is a personal project with 2 game modes (One and Two Players), the bot made for single mode is on medium difficulty and the two player mode, made to play with a friend.<p/>
+<p>TIC-TAC-TOE is a personal project with 2 game modes (One and Two Players), the program have made for cmd using two functions, the main and board.<p/>

 ## 🚀 Technologies Used
 <div>